 Did you know?
 Research shows that a strong social and emotional foundation in early childhood powerfully impacts children's later positive attitudes and behaviors, academic performance, career path, and adult health outcomes!
-For more information, see Social and Emotional Development Research Background in this series.

 You may do this by reflecting on the following ideas: